Main dinosaur groups

 Bone histology is the practice of cutting a thin cross-section of bone and looking at it under a microscope.
 Tons of information can be deduced about an animal from its bone histology, including its gender, growth rate, resting metabolic rate, and more.

 Melanosome analysis is the technique of deducing what color a fossil animal was by looking at its pigment-containing organelles under a microscope.
 The pigments have long since degraded, but fortunately the melanosomes have distinctive shapes and organizations that carry information.

 Osteological correlates are textures left on the surface of a bone by the tissue that used to be attached there.
 Muscles, fat, skin, and horns all leave distinctive marks on bone.

 Plantigrady is when an animal’s toe and foot bones (phalanges and metatarsals) are in contact with the ground while walking or running.
-Examples of plantigrade animals include humans, bears, and rodents.
+Examples of plantigrade animals include humans, bears, sauropod dinosaurs (on their back legs), and rodents.

 Digitigrady is when an animal’s toe bones (phalanges) are in contact with the ground while walking or running, but the foot bones (metatarsals) are raised off the ground.
 Examples of digitigrade animals include dogs, cats, birds, and humans on tiptoe.

 Unguligrady is when an animal walks and runs on the tips of its toes or on its nails, and the entire foot is raised off the ground.
 Examples of unguligrade animals include horses, deer, and ballerinas on pointe.